The 9 Best Anti-Inflammatory Supplements of 2023 | Supplements to Reduce Inflammation in the Body

 Nrf2 is essentially the big controller of our antioxidants.
 A mentor of ours once said, “Think of Nrf2 as the sprinkler system in your office building.
 It sits there silently in the shadows until the building catches on fire.
 If the sprinkler system is adequately filled with water and does not contain any defects, the fire will deescalate appropriately.
 If the sprinkler is broken, the building will likely burn down.”

-By the way, if you want to sound smart at your next party, it is pronounced “nerf-two.”
+By the way, if you want to sound smart at your next party, it is pronounced: “nerf-two.”

 Our body’s “sprinkler system” is known as Keap 1.
 Keap 1 releases Nrf2 and stimulates something called the antioxidant response element (ARE).
-In other words, Nrf2 is the “water” and free radicals are the “fire”.
+In other words, Nrf2 is the “water,” and free radicals are the “fire”.
 Also important to note is that Nrf2 makes the enzymes responsible for making, using, and recycling glutathione (see above).
 Nrf2 also plays a role in the way iron is metabolized in our body.

 It is best to take one capsule of Nrf2 Detox with each meal for a total of three capsules daily.

-A Multivitamin to Fight Oxidative Stress
+9. Anti-Inflammatory Multivitamin Supplement to Fight Oxidative Stress